AuReMe/metage2metabo/docs/tutorial.rst

 -c int           number of CPU for multi-processing --clean          option to rerun every reconstruction
-                 even if found in ptools-local
+                 even if found in ptools-local --noorphan       ignore the reactions without gene or protein association in final metabolic networks

 The inputs genomic data has to follow a strict strure, that can be observed in the `recon_data` directory of tests in the `Github repository <https://github.com/AuReMe/metage2metabo/tree/master/test>`__.
 It is reproduced below: